Bonelab/bonelab-pytorch-lightning/README.md

 ---
 ## Contributing

 This project uses unit testing and style guide enforcement.
+PyCharm CE is highly recommended as a text editor / IDE.
+It will integrate with your `conda` environment and highlight most, if not all, style errors as you go.

 If you want to add something: